-In addition to (or instead of) utilizing Middlebury's processes and resources, any student, employee or covered third party who wishes to report a complaint of sexual assault, domestic violence, dating violence, or stalking may also pursue criminal charges with local, state, or federal law enforcement agencies.
+In addition to (or instead of) utilizing the Middlebury Institute's processes and resources, any student, employee or covered third party who wishes to report a complaint of sexual assault, domestic violence, dating violence, or stalking may also pursue criminal charges with local, state, or federal law enforcement agencies.

-A. Vermont
+A. Monterey

 Emergencies: dial 911.
-In non-emergency situations, please call one of the following departments that serve Addison County.
+In non-emergency situations, please call one of the following departments that serve the Monterey Peninsula.
 In most cases, you should contact the law enforcement department of the town where the crime occurred: